All Posts Engineering

 Pinecone

-Pinecone is the fully-managed option: no infrastructure to operate, autoscaling handled for you, and a clean API that's easy to start with.
+Pinecone is the fully managed option: no infrastructure to operate, autoscaling handled for you, and a clean API that's easy to start with.

 Best for: Teams that want to move fast without managing vector database infrastructure.
-Pinecone's simplicity has a cost — it's not the cheapest at scale and the fully-managed model means less control.
+Pinecone's simplicity has a cost.
+It's not the cheapest at scale and the fully managed model means less control.

 pgvector